JBris/time_series_anomaly_detection_examples/README.md

 Example anomaly detection algorithms can be found in the [python](python) directory, and each example directory contains a similar structure.
 When exploring an example, you should first read the README.md and references.md files.
 The references.md file will provide you with a relevant link to a tutorial page and data set.
 Download the recommended data set and place it in the local data directory (don't place it in the [root data directory](data)).

 You can then execute various python scripts to analyze and model the data.
 It's recommended that you run explore.py then view.py first to better understand the distribution of the data.

+### R

+Additional examples are written in R. From the [.env.example file](.env.example), you can see that R scripts are written in version 3.6.3.
+A list of additional R packages can be found in the [Dockerfile](r/Dockerfile).

+As the [docker-compose.yml](docker-compose.yml) file shows, this repo employs the [rocker/tidyverse image](https://hub.docker.com/r/rocker/tidyverse) which already includes the tidyverse collection and RStudio server.

+If you opt to use Docker, you can view the [Makefile](Makefile) for relevant Docker commands.
+The `make renter` command will allow users to execute shell commands within the R container.
+The `make prun` command will run an R script.
+For example, `make rrun s=bitcoin_anomalies` will run [$R_STUDIO_USER/view.r](r/user/bitcoin_anomalies.r)

+Example anomaly detection algorithms can be found in the [r](r) directory.
+You can then execute various r scripts to analyze and model the data.

 ### InfluxDB